afif25fradana/Felis-Shell-Modular-Dotfile/docs/installation-and-setup.md

 If you want to get up and running in a flash, check out the [Quick Start Guide](quick-start.md).
 For more detailed instructions, read on.

 1.  **Clone the Repo:**
-    First, you'll need to clone the Felis Shell repo to a temporary folder.
+    First, you'll need to clone the Felis Shell repo to a location of your choice.
+For this guide, we'll use a temporary folder.
     ```bash
     git clone https://github.com/afif25fradana/Felis-Shell-Modular-Dotfile.git /tmp/felis-shell
     cd /tmp/felis-shell